 ASA Assessment: 1. & 2.
 Complaint upheld

 The ASA noted ad (a) did not show the model's face and that the scenes, which showed her on a bed, emphasised her groin and buttocks as well as focusing on her breasts, albeit they were covered.
-Although we considered it was reasonable for ads for
+Although we considered it was reasonable for ads

-including her face.
+by not including her face.